-- Studying retinal photoreceptor cells biogenesis, function, and maintenance
+- Retinal photoreceptor cells biogenesis, function, and maintenance

-- Understanding the importance of Na, K-ATPase in retinal function and stability
+- Na+/K+ - ATPase in retinal function and stability

 Description of Research

-The focus of Kolandaivelu laboratory research is to identify the mechanism behind biogenesis and/or maintenance in the photoreceptor outer segment.
+Our laboratory focused to understand the mechanism behind biogenesis and/or maintenance in the photoreceptor outer segment.
 Photoreceptor outer segments are modified cilia filled with highly ordered membrane discs that harbor signaling proteins responsible for the detection of photons.
 It is very puzzling to understand how the photoreceptor OS is maintained and disc membranes are organized and stacked together, which is fundamental for proper function and stability of photoreceptor neurons.
 Using a combination of physiological, biochemical and molecular multi-disciplinary approaches, including gene editing, animal models, and tissues culture, we strive to understand our long term goal the mechanism behind biogenesis and/or maintenance in the photoreceptor outer segment.

-Additionally, our lab studies the importance of the post-translational lipid modification “palmitoylation” in retinal proteins associated with blinding diseases.
+Our lab studies the importance of the post-translational lipid modification “palmitoylation” in retinal proteins.
 Among lipid modifications, palmitoylation is the only reversible lipid modification.
-The dynamic reversibility controls many cellular functions including protein trafficking, protein stability, and protein-protein interaction.
-We will apply our knowledge of these regulatory pathways in retinal function to develop a novel therapeutic approach.
+The dynamic reversibility controls many cellular functions including protein trafficking, protein stability, protein-protein interaction.
+We will study in retina and identify the proteins which are palmitoylated.
+Furthermore, our goal is to delineate the mechanism behind palmitoylation in protein trafficking, assembly, and stability.

-Furthermore, using relevant animal models we study the importance of membrane potential in retinal function and stability.
-In retinal photoreceptor neurons, Na, K-ATPase is an important enzyme that maintain the intracellular Na+, and K+ levels.
-In neurons, Na, K-ATPase pump utilizes the 2/3rd of the energy to maintain their function and survival.
-Interestingly, we identified “beta units” (ATP1β2) in Na, K-ATPase is post-translationally lipid modified by palmitoylation.
-However, we do not know the importance of palmitoyl lipid modification and precise role of Na, K-ATPase in retinal function.
-Therefore, we focused to understand the importance of Na, K-ATPase and palmitoylation in beta subunits (ATP1β2) using specific animal models and biochemistry, physiology, molecular and gene therapy approaches.
+In retinal cells, Na+/K+-ATPase is an important enzyme that maintain the intracellular Na+, and K+ levels.
+Using relevant animal models, we study the importance of membrane potential in retinal function and its survival.
+In gereral, the neuronal cells Na+/K+-ATPase pump utilizes the 2/3rd of the energy to maintain their function and survival.
+Interestingly, we identified a non-catalytic “beta units” (ATP1β2) in Na, K-ATPase is post-translationally lipid modified by palmitoylation.
+However, we do not know the importance of palmitoyl lipid modification and precise role of Na+/K+-ATPase in retinal function.
+Therefore, we focused to understand the importance of Na+/K+-ATPase and palmitoylation in beta subunits (ATP1β2) using retina specific conditional animal models and combination of biochemistry, physiology, molecular, metabolomics and gene therapy approaches.

 Current Lab members: